 My main workhorse.
 It gives me all the computing power I'll need for the next 5 to 10 years, I hope.

 I use a bunch of external storage options.
 Having Thunderbolt 5 on all its USB-C ports is the perfect way to keep your big files (RAWs and videos) out of the internal storage.
-I used to use my iPad for video editing with Lumafusion, but I started using Final Cut Pro a few weeks ago, and is fast and easy, and super intuitive.
+I used to edit video on an iPad with Lumafusion, but I started using Final Cut Pro a few weeks ago, and is fast and easy, and super intuitive.
 I'm not going back.

 Apple iPhone 16 Pro